whosonfirst-data/whosonfirst-data-venue/README.md

 Details for the various repositories that contain WOF data are availible in human-readable and machine-readable forms through the [DATA.md](DATA.md) and [data.json](data.json) files.

-Also, it's probably worth having a quick read of the [whosonfirst-data versus whosonfirst-data-SOMETHING repositories](https://whosonfirst.mapzen.com/data/#github-repos) documentation.
+Also, it's probably worth having a quick look at the ["whosonfirst-data versus whosonfirst-data-SOMETHING repositories"](https://whosonfirst.mapzen.com/data/#github-repos) documentation.

 ## License